JohnMoehrke/RelatedPersonConsent/input/pagecontent/index.md

 ### Relationship between RelatedPerson and Consent

 The RelatedPerson resource would be the way that most will document a relationship between a patient and a representative (e.g., guardian).
 It is a clear link between the Patient and the other person.
 However the RelatedPerson does not have anywhere to explain the details of why the relationship exists, or any conditions on the relationship.
 There is a RelatedPerson.relationship that can be used to differentiate some roles, but this is very corse level.
-- RelatedPerson.relationship has a clear code for CHILD
+- RelatedPerson.relationship has a clear code for Father, Mother, etc

 It is not clear to me that the RelatedPerson needs to have some indication that there is a Consent explaining the rationale.
 One would determine this by searching for Consents that point at the RelatedPerson instance.
 It is possible that the RelatedPerson.relationship could hold normal codes explaining the relationship, and one more that indicates that a rationale is available.
 Not clear that is proper or needed.
 It is also possible that there should be an element in RelatedPerson to point at the Consent, but I am not sure yet about that either.